(syllabus and calendar)

 The logical operators (p.
 55) are used when evaluating whether a condition is true or false.

-These operators are:
+The logical operators are:

 Short-circuit Operators

 Whereas & is the normal AND operator, && is the short-circuit AND operator.
+(It takes longer to write the short-circuit version)

 Similarly, whereas | is the normal OR operator, || is the short-circuit OR operator.